pytorch/tutorials/recipes_source/torch_export_challenges_solutions.rst

    torch._dynamo.exc.InternalTorchDynamoError: PendingUnbackedSymbolNotFound: Pending unbacked symbols {zuf0} not in returned outputs FakeTensor(..., size=(6400, 1)) ((1, 1), 0).

-By default `torch.export` traces your code using `TorchDynamo <https://pytorch.org/docs/stable/torch.compiler_dynamo_overview.html>`__, a byte-code analysis engine,  which symbolically analyzes your code and builds a graph.
+By default ``torch.export`` traces your code using `TorchDynamo <https://pytorch.org/docs/stable/torch.compiler_dynamo_overview.html>`__, a byte-code analysis engine,  which symbolically analyzes your code and builds a graph.
-This analysis provides a stronger guarantee about safety but not all python code is supported.
-When we export the `yolo11n-pose` model  using the default strict mode, it errors.
+This analysis provides a stronger guarantee about safety but not all Python code is supported.
+When we export the ``yolo11n-pose`` model  using the default strict mode, it errors.

 Solution
 ~~~~~~~~

-To address the above error `torch.export` supports non_strict mode where the program is traced using the python interpreter, which works similar to
+To address the above error ,``torch.export`` supports  the``non_strict`` mode where the program is traced using the Python interpreter, which works similar to
-PyTorch eager execution, the only difference is that all Tensor objects will be replaced by ProxyTensors, which will record all their operations into
+PyTorch eager execution.
+The only difference is that all ``Tensor`` objects will be replaced by ``ProxyTensors``, which will record all their operations into
 a graph.
-By using `strict=False`, we are able to export the program.
+By using ``strict=False``, we are able to export the program.

 .. code:: python